quantiota/SKA-quantitative-finance/sample_data/README.md

 The following figure, generated with SKA entropy learning from questdb-query-1752003744108.csv file, illustrates a key market microstructure insight:

 Uptrends are not composed of persistent `bull→bull` transitions.
-Instead, they are driven by rapid alternation between `neutral→bull` and `bull→neutral` states.
+Instead, they are driven by rapid alternation between `neutral→bull` and `bull→neutral` state transition.

  This regime cycling is *simultaneously* visible with price movement and entropy-based transition probability, a structure that is hard to detect with classical quant or Markov chain analysis.